-When it comes to boat maintenance, I start here, back at the prop.
+When it comes to fishing boat maintenance, I start here, back at the prop.
 I'm actually going to switch the prop out for the next event that I'm fishing, so I’m going to do a little more than just making sure the prop is tight.
 Either way, it's a good idea to check in behind here every once in a while just to make sure there's no fishing line or stuff in there that can damage the seals.

 For an easier time switching out the prop, the Prop Master Prop Stop and the Prop Master Propeller Wrench never leave my boat — they stay in there all year round.
 So instead of carrying around a piece of wood that rots or can be awkward to work with, this is light and I can easily fit it in a compartment in the back of the boat.
 It makes taking the prop off pretty slick and easy.

 To use the Prop Stop, you just follow these steps:

 Slide your prop stop onto the anti-ventilation plate on your outboard (the horizontal plate right above your prop)

 Put the Prop Stop on the starboard side of the motor when you're removing a prop and need to loosen it.
 Put it on the port side when you're putting a prop on and tightening it.

 With the Propeller Wrench in one hand, use your free hand to turn the prop so that one of the blades presses up against the underside of the Prop Stop.